Dharma & Greg: Awards and nominations

 In 1998, the Online Film & Television Association Awards nominated Elfman for Best Actress in a Comedy Series and the series itself as Best New Comedy Series.

 Jenna Elfman was nominated three times for Best Television Actress – Musical/Comedy Series at the Golden Globes and won in 1999.
-Thomas Gibson and Susan Sullivan were both nominated for Golden Globes but neither ever won the award.
+Thomas Gibson and Susan Sullivan were both nominated for Golden Globes, but neither ever won the award.
 The show itself was nominated for Best Best Musical/Comedy Series in 1998 and 1999.

+Broadcast

+Dharma & Greg aired in the United States on ABC from September 24, 1997 until April 30, 2002 and in Australia on the Seven Network between March 1, 1998 and February 4, 2004.
+In Australia, Dharma & Greg aired on Fox8 from 1998 to 2004 on Foxtel.

 Ratings and cancellation

 The series was a top-25 fixture in the US during its first three seasons, first airing Wednesday at 8:30 p.m., then at 8:00.
 It was moved to Tuesdays at 9 p.m. during its third season where it experienced a dramatic ratings lift thanks to a lead-in of the then red-hot Who Wants to Be a Millionaire.
 As ratings for that series waned in 2000/2001, Dharma & Greg suffered a similar fate, compounded by NBC moving Frasier into the same time slot.
 As Millionaire fell even further and was moved off the night in the fall of 2001, ABC tried to rebuild a Tuesday night comedy block consisting of Dharma & Greg, What About Joan?, Bob Patterson, and Spin City.
 Bob Patterson and What About Joan? were quickly cancelled in May 2002 while Dharma & Greg and Spin City shared the 8 p.m. hour for the rest of the season.

-The final episode aired on April 30, 2002, to 6.8 million viewers, compared to the 20 million the series had peaked two years previously.
+The final episode aired on April 30, 2002, to 6.8 million viewers, compared to the 20 million the series had peaked at two years previously.
 Along with Ally McBeal and Dawson's Creek, Dharma & Greg was one of the last three surviving shows to debut during the 1997–98 season (Dawson's Creek would remain for one more season in 2002–03).